kpilarski/nanodegree_data_engineering_Capstone/README.md

 ### Project Introduction

 The project I have created is to expand U.S. immigration data with additional dimensions.
 This will allow for wider possibilities when analyzing these data by analysts.
 In the project I used a star schema with one fact table.
-For cleaning data, creating structure of data warehouse and all operations with data frames and files I used Spark.
-Data Warehouse schema is saved in parquet file.
-A use case for this analytics database is to find connection between immigration and demographic or temperature data.
-So for example if there is correlation between big aglomerations immigration, or between warmer places and immigration.
+For cleaning data, manipulating and creating structure of data warehouse I used Spark, because this technology allow with ease to operations on large data sets.
+One more thing follows from the use of this technology - data warehouse is saved in parquet file.
+The use case for this analytical database is to look at this data through the prism of different dimensions and their connections - for example we can find out if there is connection between immigration and demographic or temperature data.
+It meanse that this data warehouse will allow us to see things like correlation between big aglomerations and immigration, or between warmer places and immigration.

 ### Data Model